9th September, 2025

-Understanding Your HAVS Trigger Times
+Understanding HAVS Trigger Times

-Understanding Your HAVS Trigger Times header image
+Understanding HAVS Trigger Times header image

-Do you use vibrating tools and equipment?
-Like a drill, a saw, or even a lawnmower.
-If you do, you need to be aware of the risks of vibration, the legal limits and carry out HAVS assessments.
+If you do, you need to be aware of the risks of vibration and the legal limits.
+You'll also need to carry out HAVS assessments.
 Because vibration exposure can lead to severe and irreversible health problems.

-Trigger times will come up in almost every HAVS assessment you do.
+Trigger times will come up in almost every HAVS risk assessment you do.
 It will be a consideration in every vibration exposure you measure.
-If you don't know what a trigger time is or how to measure it, don't worry, read on for a detailed explanation.

-Measuring vibration exposure is part of your HAVS assessment.
-You can't assess the risk from vibration without first knowing what the vibration level is.
 Most people jump straight into the tools handbook and look at the vibration levels.
 And you could assume that a tool with a vibration output of 12m/s² is worse than one with a vibration output of 5m/s².
 Even if you don't know what m/s² means, you know that the number 12 is bigger than the number 5, so that's where the risk is, right?

-Wrong.
-Well, maybe right.
-But we don't have enough information yet!
 To understand why you need more information, you need to understand trigger times.

 Hand-arm vibration syndrome (HAVS) can affect anyone exposed to vibration, but the longer your trigger times, the bigger the risk.
 Let's start by looking at what HAVS trigger times are.